SEC579: Virtualization and Software-Defined Security New

 - How to modify vulnerability management processes and scanning configuration to get the best results in virtualized environments

-- How to use attack frameworks like VASTO, Virtualization Assessment Toolkit to exploit virtualization systems
+- How to use attack frameworks like VASTO to exploit virtualization systems

-Most of this session will focus on incident response and forensics in a virtualized or cloud-based infrastructure.
-We will walk students through the six-step incident response cycle espoused by NIST and SANS, and highlight exactly how virtualization fits into the big picture.
+The second half of this session will focus on incident response and forensics in a virtualized or cloud-based infrastructure.
+We will walk students through the six-step incident response cycle espoused by the National Institute of Standards and Technology (NIST) and SANS, and highlight exactly how virtualization fits into the big picture.
 Students will discuss and analyze incidents at each stage, again with a focus on virtualization and cloud.
 We will finish the incident response section by looking at processes and procedures that organizations can put to use right away to improve their awareness of virtualization-based incidents.

 The final section of the day will focus on forensics and how students can adapt forensics processes to work in virtual and cloud environments.
 We will capture and duplicate virtual machines and ensure that they are sound and maintained in a best-practices format for proper chain-of-custody retention.
 The current landscape of forensics tools will be covered, with a focus on which tools work best to analyze virtual images and data from virtual infrastructure.
 Special emphasis will be given to the analysis of hypervisor platforms.